 Courtesy of the Surf Hotel

 For a small town (2,806 residents), Buena Vista promises big adventure, natty accommodations, and some excellent shopping.
-Leave your bags at the Surf Hotel, whose riverfront guest rooms feature gleaming white subway tile and macramé tapestries, and head out to explore South Main—a winsome mixed-used neighborhood, developed atop a former landfill.
+Head out and explore South Main—a winsome mixed-used neighborhood, developed atop a former landfill.
 The houses showcase a diversity of architectural styles: woodsy cabin, gingerbread Victorian, craftsman bungalow.
 There is a free boulder garden where you can try your hand at rock climbing and a clutch of artist-owned galleries.

 Back in B.V., chase a burger topped with blue cheese crumbles and apple cider bacon from the stationary Buena Viking food truck with a barrel-aged cocktail flight from Deerhammer, the distillery next door.
 After lunch, hit up shops on East Main Street: Rock, Paper, Scissors stocks bohemian textiles, vintage barware, and hand-printed stationery; fair-trade emporium the Village is good for Indian garlands and temple bells; and Sundog Colorado dazzles with a motherlode of vintage turquoise jewelry.